thomasfeliciani/funding-conservatism-interventions/readme.md

 * NNF application data (not included in this repository);

-* e-utils by the National NIH/NLM (Library of Medicine).
+* "UMLS Terminology Services" by the National NIH/NLM (Library of Medicine).
 These were queried in April 2024;

-* PubMed/Entrez e-utilities by the NIH/NCBI (National Center for Biotechnology Information).
+* E-Utilities by the NIH/NCBI.
 These were queried between June-August 2024.

 All scripts are written for R (version 4.4.0) and Python (versions 3.11.7 and 3.12.3 -- specified at the top of each .py script).
 The set of external libraries required varies across scripts.
 A list of needed library is provided in the first few lines of each script.